Irritated, Uncomfortable Eyes

 Eyelid hygiene is important for keeping blepharitis at bay.
-Debris and bacteria along the eyelid margins can multiple and create an environment for mites to feed on, leading to even more mites and eyelid inflammation.
+Debris and bacteria along the eyelid margins can multiply and create an environment for mites to thrive, leading to more mites and eyelid inflammation.

 Too much inflammation can block the meibomian glands, interfering with the production of your tear film’s oil layer.

-Dry eye and blepharitis occur alongside one another frequently so treating the inflammation can help sort out which condition is the root cause of the dryness.
+Dry eye and blepharitis occur alongside one another frequently so treating the inflammation can help determine which condition is the root cause of the dryness.
 If you notice red eyelids, crusty eyelashes, or dry eye symptoms, it’s time to book an appointment for a dry eye diagnostic.